Unmentionable!: Birdman

-A boy is entering a flying contest; the wings that he has built are broken and his hang-glider has been stolen by the school bully (who is also entering the contest), so he relies on a cat-shaped hat that has washed ashore.
+A boy called Sean is entering a flying contest; the wings that he has built are broken and his hang-glider has been stolen by the school bully Jack Buggins (who is also entering the contest), so he relies on a cat-shaped hat that has washed ashore.
 This hat seems to come to life every now and then; whenever it does, it opens its eyes, and it forces whoever wears it to do whatever it sees someone else doing.
-The cat-shaped hat sees a bird flying and the boy flies up with it.
-After, the bully tries on the hat but it sees a pile of faeces and the bully ends up going towards it.
+The cat-shaped hat sees a bird flying and Sean flies up with it.
+After, Jack tries on the hat but it sees a pile of faeces and Jack ends up going towards it.
 Was later adapted as an episode of Round the Twist.

 Little Squirt

-A boy always gets beaten by his older brother, especially at running and at urinating as high as possible.
+A boy called Weesle always gets beaten by his older brother Sam, especially at running and at urinating as high as possible.
 However, he spends a week training, making him a lot better.
 Finally, the boy beats his brother at the urinating contest and his brother hits the roof.
 Was later loosely adapted as an episode of Round The Twist.